 Do I need a license to become a travel agent in Florida?

-Are there free training programs for travel agents in Florida?
+Are there free training programs for travel agents?